wincent/clipper/README.md

 ### `--address`

 Specifies the address on which the Clipper daemon will listen for connections.
-Defaults to "localhost".
-This is a reasonable default, but you may wish to set it to a filesystem path instead in order to have Clipper create a UNIX domain socket at that location and listen on that instead.
+Defaults to "localhost", and listens on both IPv4 and IPv6 addresses, when available.
+This is a reasonable default, but you may wish to set it to a filesystem path instead in order to have Clipper create a UNIX domain socket at that location and listen on that instead (for better security: see "Security" below for more).
+Or perhaps you would like to *only* listen on IPv4 *or* IPv6, in which case you would use "127.0.0.1" or "[::1]" respectively (the square brackets around the IPv6 address are needed by the Go networking libraries in order to disambiguate the colons in the address from colons used to separate it from the port number).
+Note that if you see an error of the form "too many colons in address", it is likely that you have forgotten to wrap the IPv6 address in surrounding brackets.

 ### `--port`